Wu Zetian: Ruling with Emperor Gaozong (660–683)

 In 660, Emperor Gaozong and Empress Wu toured Bian Prefecture (modern-day Taiyuan), and Empress Wu had the opportunity to invite her old neighbors and relatives to a feast.
 Later that year, Emperor Gaozong began to suffer from an illness that carried the symptoms of painful headaches and loss of vision, generally thought to be hypertension-related.
 He began to have Empress Wu make rulings on daily petitions by officials.
 Thereafter, her authority rivaled Emperor Gaozong's.

 By 664, Wu was said to be interfering so much in the empire's governance that she was angering Gaozong with her controlling behavior.
 Furthermore, she had engaged the Taoist sorcerer Guo Xingzhen (郭行真) in using witchcraft—an act prohibited by regulations, which led to Empress Wang's downfall—and the eunuch Wang Fusheng (王伏勝) reported this to Gaozong, angering him further.
 He consulted the chancellor Shangguan Yi, who suggested that he depose Wu.
 He had Shangguan draft an edict.
 But as Shangguan was doing so, Wu received news of what was happening.
 She went to the emperor to plead her case just as he was holding the edict that Shangguan had drafted.
 Gaozong could not bear to depose her and blamed the episode on Shangguan.
 As both Shangguan and Wang had served on Li Zhong's staff, Wu had Xu falsely accuse Shangguan, Wang, and Li Zhong of planning treason.
 Shangguan, Wang, and Shangguan's son Shangguan Tingzhi (上官庭芝) were executed, while Li Zhong was forced to commit suicide.
 Shangguan Tingzhi's daughter Shangguan Wan'er, then an infant, and her mother, Lady Zheng, became slaves in the inner palace.
 After Shangguan Wan'er grew up, she became Empress Wu's trusted secretary.

 She and Gaozong were thereafter referred to as the "Two Saints" (二聖) both inside the palace and in the empire.
 The Later Jin historian Liu Xu, in Old Book of Tang, commented:

 When Emperor Gaozong could not listen to the court issues, all affairs were decided by the Empress of Heaven.
 Since the execution of the Shangguan Yi, she and the emperor appeared together at the court as Sheng (Holy).
-The Empress of Heaven hung a curtain behind the throne, and all the political affairs were settled by her, and they were called "two saints" (二聖, Er Sheng) inside and outside.
+The Empress of Heaven hung a curtain behind the throne, and all the political affairs were settled by her, and they were called "two saints" inside and outside.
 The emperor wanted to issue an edict to make the Empress of Heaven would formally take over the throne of the empire, and Hao Chujun, persuaded him to stop this issue (appoint of regent).